gulmezmerve/gulmezmerve.github.io/_pages/about.md

 2024

+  * At Ericsson Research, we have assessed the suitability of CHERI for telecommunication systems that require high performance and fault tolerance.
+To learn more about our findings, check out our [blog post](https://www.ericsson.com/en/blog/2024/9/memory-safety-in-telecommunications-with-cheri)

   * I have been working on CHERI for about a year.
 It has been a long and educational project for me.
 I worked on extending the qemu simulator, llvm compiler, Flute core, and CheriFreertos.
 The preprint for "[Mon CHÈRI ♡ Adapting Capability Hardware Enhanced RISC with Conditional Capabilities](https://arxiv.org/pdf/2407.08663)" is now available here.

   * I hosted Sacha Ruchlejmer from Phelma University as a master's thesis student.
 He worked on adapting the secure and rewind discard project to the Arm Morello Board at Ericsson Research.
 He successfully defended his thesis and graduated from Phelma University; Congrats, Sacha 🎉 You can read his thesis -> [Secure Rewind and Discard on Arm Morello](https://secure-rewind-and-discard.github.io/files/Master_Thesis___Secure_Rewind_on_Discard_on_ARM_Morello.pdf).